tilterG/TRIM29_UC_Mechanism/README.md

 │   └── 04_xgboost_selection.R

 Citation
 If using this code, please cite our manuscript.
-For questions, contact [your.name@institution.edu].
+For questions, contact [gxz479233@163.com].

 License
 MIT License.
 See LICENSE file.